XylonDrag/Galaxy-on-Fire-2-Maxed-Out-Fast-Start-Saved-Game/README.md

 Galaxy on Fire 2 Maxed Out Fast Start Saved Game for GOF2 HD FULL & RE-FHD!!
-The game comes with EVERYTHING UNLOCKED & AVAILABLE!!
+The game comes with EVERYTHING UNLOCKED & AVAILABLE!! **BE SURE TO DOWNLOAD THE NEWEST RELEASE, INCLUDES MAJOR BUG FIX IN MOST WANTED STORYLINE**

 https://youtu.be/6-UKQPlnaAo?si=slWice0ul0EyIiei